codescape/jira-scrum-poker/readme.md

-# Scrum Poker
+# Scrum Poker for Jira

-Scrum Poker is an open source plugin enabling teams to collaboratively estimate their work with the help of an interactive user interface seamlessly integrated into Jira Software.
+Scrum Poker for Jira is an open source app enabling teams to collaboratively estimate their work with the help of an interactive user interface seamlessly integrated into Jira Software.

-This plugin works best in combination with the Story Point field introduced by Jira Software which is also used to calculate the sprint velocity.
+This app works best in combination with the Story Point field introduced by Jira Software which is also used to calculate the sprint velocity.

 [![Build Status](https://travis-ci.org/codescape/jira-scrum-poker.svg?branch=master)](https://travis-ci.org/codescape/jira-scrum-poker)

 ## Highlights